abetlen/llama-cpp-python/README.md

 Chat completion is available through the [`create_chat_completion`](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama.create_chat_completion) method of the [`Llama`](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama) class.

+For OpenAI API v1 compatibility, you use the [`create_chat_completion_openai_v1`](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama.create_chat_completion_openai_v1) method which will return pydantic models instead of dicts.

 ### JSON and JSON Schema Mode

-If you want to constrain chat responses to only valid JSON or a specific JSON Schema you can use the `response_format` argument to the `create_chat_completion` method.
+To constrain chat responses to only valid JSON or a specific JSON Schema use the `response_format` argument in [`create_chat_completion`](http://localhost:8000/api-reference/#llama_cpp.Llama.create_chat_completion).

 #### JSON Mode

-The following example will constrain the response to be valid JSON.
+The following example will constrain the response to valid JSON strings only.

 ```python
 >>> from llama_cpp import Llama